Staff

 Aleesa Werbin

 Hey, my name is Aleesa!
 I graduated from The University of Kansas with a bachelor's degree in Psychology on a pre-med track.
-I am currently pursuing my Masters degree in Child Life Studies at Missouri State University.
-I work with children and families in the areas of emotional regulation & awareness, grief and bereavement support, preparation and managing adjustments and transitions for medical events, coping and stress support, and developmental support through the use of expressive art, child-led play, interactive activities and psychosocial support.
-I strive to work alongside children, youth and families of all ages, gender, culture and race to promote healing, growth, confidence, resilience, and relationships founded on trust.
+I am currently pursuing my Master's degree in Child Life Studies at Missouri State University.
+I work with children and families in the areas of emotional regulation & awareness, grief and bereavement support, preparation and managing adjustments and transitions for medical events, coping and stress support, and developmental support through the use of expressive art, child-led play, interactive activities, and psychosocial support.
+I strive to work alongside children, youth, and families of all ages, genders, cultures, and races to promote healing, growth, confidence, resilience, and relationships founded on trust.

 Erica